 Free PDF transcript creator

 The PDF Transcript Creator is a function in RB9’s Production module that generates PDF versions of transcripts from ASCII files.
-They are customizable and can include linked exhibits, word lists, word indexes, and digital signatures.
+They are customizable and can include linked exhibits, stamps, word lists, word indexes, and digital signatures.

 You can access the PDF Transcript Creator directly in the Production module or from within the Turn In function.
 So depending on your company’s preferred production process, you can create RB-PDF Transcripts where it is most convenient to you.